From A Wiki of Ice and Fire

 - Main article: Assault on Dragonstone

-After the royalist defeat at the Trident, Queen Rhaella and Prince Viserys were sent to the island of Dragonstone with the Red Keep's master-at-arms, Ser Willem Darry.
-There, Prince Viserys was crowned by his mother,, while at the mainland, Stannis Baratheon began constructing a new fleet to lead an assault on Dragonstone.
+After the royalist defeat at the Trident, Queen Rhaella Targaryen and her son, Prince Viserys Targaryen, were sent to the island of Dragonstone with the Red Keep's master-at-arms, Ser Willem Darry.
+There, Viserys was crowned by his mother,, while on the mainland, Stannis Baratheon began constructing a new fleet to lead an assault on Dragonstone.

-Rumours arose of Dorne plotting another rebellion, with Dornish Prince Oberyn Martell, angered about the death of his sister, nephew and niece, trying to raise the banners for Viserys Targaryen.
-Ravens flew and riders rode, but the messeges they carried remain unknown until this day, as Jon Arryn went to Dorne the year after the Rebellion, and discussed a peace with Doran Martell.
+Rumours arose of Dorne plotting another rebellion, with the Dornish prince Oberyn Martell, angered about the death of his sister Elia, nephew Aegon, and niece Rhaenys, trying to raise the banners for the exiled Viserys Targaryen.
+Ravens flew and riders rode, but the messages they carried remain unknown until this day, as Jon Arryn went to Dorne the year after the rebellion, and discussed a peace with Prince Doran Martell.
 All tales on rebellion ended since then.

 References and sources